 1. Auguste Rodin created a new style of sculpture

 First of all, an important fact about Auguste Rodin is that he was schooled traditionally.
-This means that his conceptualization and themes of sculptures was the same as the works of existing sculptors.
+This means that his conceptualization and themes of sculptures were the same as the works of existing sculptors.

 Instead of making his sculptures overly figurative, he integrated a more realistic approach which clearly set him apart at that time.

-He’s also considered an impressionist sculptor and liked to have his models move around him when sculpting, a truly innovating method of capturing the human body.
+He’s also considered an impressionist sculptor and liked to have his models move around him when sculpting, a truly innovative method of capturing the human body.

 2. He was rejected from the main art school